Skip to main content

 Atomic energy levels and spectra

 In the Bohr model, electrons in an atom can only exist in certain allowed energy levels, not anywhere in between.
-An electron can move to a higher level by absorbing exactly the right amount of energy and falls to a lower level by emitting a photon.
+An electron moves to a higher level by absorbing exactly the right amount of energy and falls to a lower level by emitting a photon.
 The photon's energy equals the difference between the two levels:

 Radioactive decay